geelona/a-Foxes-menu-page/README.md

 Sort and filter foxes by different criteria.
 Add your favorite foxes to your personal collection.
 Feel free to explore the application and enjoy the adorable foxes!

-Contributing
-If you would like to contribute to this project, please follow these steps:

-Fork the repository on GitHub.
-Create a new branch with a descriptive name for your feature or bug fix.
-Make your changes and commit them to your branch.
-Push your branch to your fork on GitHub.
-Open a pull request from your branch to the main branch of this repository.
-Please make sure to follow our Code of Conduct and Contribution Guidelines.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.